Year 7 Course Information

 (Prescribed studies in Japanese)

 The Year 7 Japanese curriculum is designed to introduce the Japanese language and culture to students, encouraging them to speak, listen to, read and write Japanese in a range of interactions with the teacher and one another on various topics.
-Students will explore Japanese traditional and contemporary culture, and make connections and comparisons between the Japanese culture and that of their own.
+Students will explore Japanese traditional and contemporary culture and make connections and comparisons between the Japanese culture and that of their own.
 They will learn the Japanese basic script, hiragana, practise introducing themselves and their family as well as language structures to interact in the classroom.
-There is the opportunity to host students from Japan through the exchange with our sister school, Aoki Junior High School located in Nagano Prefecture, Japan.

 (Prescribed studies in Mathematics, Science and Digital Technologies)